 On the way home, I head to ‘Couture Chocolates’ in Parson’s Green and choose twelve freshly made pieces in a velvety black box.
 If I’m doing this, I’ve got to take the classy route.

 Back at the flat, I attach the tracker inside the box, covering it in black tissue paper, while sipping prosecco and contemplating which of my friends shall be Recipient Zero.

 It’s my sister on the phone.
 On a Saturday morning.
 Not great.
-It usually means that somebody is ill and that Poppy needs emergency assistance in her shoe shop.
+It usually means that somebody is ill and that Vicky needs emergency assistance in her shoe shop.

 ‘What?’
 I ask, rolling onto my front.

 I hate myself for having picked up the phone.

 ‘I’ve just found out it’s Alice’s birthday, and I haven’t got her a gift.
 Could you get her a little something and discreetly drop it round?

 ‘I’ll be there in a flash,’ I say.

 Recipient zero.
 My sister’s new assistant and a total stranger.
 Perfect!

 After dropping off the chocolates at ‘Vicky’s Shoes’, I catch the tube to Sloane Square where I’m meeting Pete.
 Over tea amongst pink Christmas baubles at Colbert’s, he asks why I have such a big smirk on my face.